 Bloomberg Law and SCOTUSblog’s Supreme Court Challenge

-Welcome to the Third Annual Supreme Court Challenge, hosted by Bloomberg Law and SCOTUSblog!
+Welcome to the Third Annual Supreme Court Challenge, hosted jointly by Bloomberg Law and SCOTUSblog!

-- Predict how the Supreme Court of the United States will decide six merits case and six cert. petitions in April 2014.
+- Predict how the Supreme Court of the United States will decide six merits cases and six cert. petitions in April 2014.

-- Apply your understanding of constitutional law and intuit the actions of the nine.
+- Apply your understanding of constitutional law and each of the nine justices.

 - Compete for pride and money against the experts at SCOTUSblog and other law students around the country.